Himanshutiwari15/GCN-Clssifier/README.md

 This directory contains a subset of the data containing terrorism related information collected by the MIND Lab at UMD.
 - Link for downloading the dataset - (https://linqs-data.soe.ucsc.edu/public/lbc/TerrorAttack.tgz)

 This subset of the dataset was designed for classification purposes and contains two types of information related to terrorism attack entities: the attributes of the entities and the links that connect various entities together to form a graph structure.
 Using the files in this directory one can construct two different graphs involving terrorist attacks, one based on co-located attacks and another, based on co-located attacks organized by the same terrorist organization.
-Please take a look at our paper (http://www.cs.umd.edu/~sen/pubs/sna2006/RelClzPIT.pdf) for more information about the experiment setup.
+Please take a look at this paper (http://www.cs.umd.edu/~sen/pubs/sna2006/RelClzPIT.pdf) for more information about the experiment setup.

 Below we give some more information about the files in this directory:
 * terrorist_attack.labels: Contains the labels that we want to assign to each terrorist attack entity.